What needs to happen to fix the housing market? Experts have some suggestions

 High home prices have also complicated matters for buyers by leading investors to target their purchases toward starter homes, which has intensified already fierce competition in an already tight market.

-Policymakers are taking note: Democratic lawmakers are introducing a bill earlier this month that would curtail investor activity that can drive up home prices in local markets.
+Policymakers are taking note: Democratic lawmakers introduced a bill earlier this month that would curtail investor activity that can drive up home prices in local markets.

 The Stop Predatory Investing Act, introduced by Sens.
 Sherrod Brown (D-Ohio), Ron Wyden (D-Ore.) and others, would restrict investors who purchase 50 or more single-family rentals from deducting interest or depreciation on those properties from their taxes.